 The allocation priorities shown above are a reflection of the needs of the state and the restrictions of the programs.
 The Needs Assessment and Market Analysis showed a statewide need for affordable housing, homeless and special needs assistance, and community and economic development.
 Each of these priorities is addressed by the allocation and is addressed by the program and funding type best suited to respond to the needs of the state.
 Funds contained in housing revolving loan funds may be used for owner occupied rehabilitation, rental rehabilitation, security deposits for those at risk of homelessness or experiencing homelessness, or down payment assistance.
-Therefore, an estimated \$19,242,320 of CDBG funding used to further housing related goals will be collected by local housing revolving loan funds.
+Therefore, an estimated \$20,980,401 of CDBG funding used to further housing related goals will be collected by local housing revolving loan funds.

-In addition, an estimated \$1,401,777 of CDBG funding used to further the "Create Jobs Through Economic Development Assistance and Job Training" goal will be collected by local economic development revolving loan funds.
+In addition, all CDBG funding used to further the "Create Jobs Through Economic Development Assistance and Job Training" goal will originate from grant funds.
+No funds remain from local economic development revolving loan funds.
 All Economic Development Revolving Loan Fund Accounts that were originally capitalized with payments of loans made from CDBG grant funds awarded prior to January 1, 1992 by the State of Wisconsin and have not received a subsequent award from January 1, 1992 to present from the State of Wisconsin are not subject to CDBG-CLOSE.
 These funds qualify under the program income reporting guidelines as defined in CPD Notice 04-11.